buildkite/iam-ssh-agent/README.md

 for more details on IAM Unique IDs.

-Once you have the Unique ID for the entity you want to grant access to, you can create an item in the DynamoDB table.
+Once you have the Unique ID for the entity you want to grant access to, you can create an item in the DynamoDB permissions table.
 You can add an item using the AWS CLI or Console.

 ```
 aws dynamodb update-item \